Maniac (1934 film): Production

 The film was shot on a minuscule budget of $7,500, according to the film's financier's son, and like many of director Dwain Esper's films was self-distributed on the exploitation roadshow circuit.
 After initial disappointing returns (and no reviews in the media of the time), the film was retitled Sex Maniac with great success.
 It became notorious for a scene in which one character strangles a cat and then eats its eyeball.

-The footage that is superimposed over the scenes where the actor (having shot the mad scientist) is descending into madness while bricking his victim inside a wall, originated from the 1922 Danish-Swedish film Häxan.
+The footage that is superimposed over the scenes where the actor (having shot the mad scientist) is descending into madness, while bricking his victim inside a wall, originated from the 1922 Danish-Swedish film Häxan.

 Reception and legacy

 On Rotten Tomatoes, the film holds an approval rating of 89% based on 9 reviews, with a weighted average rating of 6.8/10.
 Many reviewers praise it as being "so bad it's good", such as Rob Gonsalves of eFilmCritic.com, who called it "A true trash masterpiece."
 Leonard Maltin awarded the film the lowest rating of BOMB, calling it "[a] Typically delirious Esper Schlockfest— filmed mostly in somebody's basement".
 Danny Peary believes that Maniac is the worst film ever made.
 Chicago Tribune critic Michael Wilmington, in a review for the 2005 horror film Chaos, wrote: "I wouldn't say Chaos is the worst movie I've ever seen.
 There are some voyages into ineptitude, like Dwain Esper's anti-classic Maniac, that defy all reason."
-A Rotten Tomatoes editorial by Michael Adams placed the film on a list of 25 movies so bad they're unmissable, and the Italian Vanity Fair included it on its list of the 20 worst movies ever.
+A Rotten Tomatoes editorial by Michael Adams placed the film on a list of 25 movies so bad they're unmissable.

-The film was first released on DVD by Alpha Video March 18, 2002.
+The film was first released on DVD by Kino Lorber in 1999 as part of the Dwain Esper Collection and again by Alpha Video on March 18, 2002.

 It was also spoofed by RiffTrax on November 24, 2009.